macagua/product_video_preview/README.md

 This module is part of the [Cybrosys Technologies](https://www.cybrosys.com/) tutorials.

 - Tutorial of "[How to Create a Widget in Odoo](https://www.cybrosys.com/blog/how-to-create-widget-odoo)".
-    How to create a video preview widget in Odoo 13.

 ## Tested